Ganzhou Jiangxi, China Travel Guide

 Adhere to rules at historical sites and avoid disturbing natural environments.

 Your travel choices matter.
-By embracing sustainable practices and thoughtful engagement, you contribute positively to Ganzhou's environment, culture, and the economic system.
+By embracing sustainable practices and thoughtful engagement, you contribute positively to Ganzhou's environment, culture, plus finance.